open-component-model/ocm-spec/doc/01-model/07-extensions.md

 Like for signature algorithms, the model offers the possibility to work with different normalization algorithms and formats.

-The algorithms used for normalization are listed in the [extensions](../04-extensions/04-algorithms/README.md#normalization-algorithms).
+The algorithms used for normalization are listed in the [extensions](../04-extensions/04-algorithms/README.md#normalization-algorithms) section.

 ### Signing-relevant Information in Component Descriptors